The Sims 4 expansion packs: Apartments and penthouses

 A total of twenty-one apartment units are available in San Myshuno.
 Multiple apartments can exist in the same building, along with multiple families and households.
 Apartment interiors can be heavily modified, but exteriors are not editable.

 Apartments offer new gameplay compared to normal residential lots, such as landlords, paying rent, various types of pests and close quarter neighbors.
 Sims in an apartment complex can knock on the door to yell about noise, they can enter another apartment within the complex, albeit through a loading screen, and then see the other apartment and chat with their neighbor.
 Sims can give trusted Sims the key to their apartment, allowing those Sims to walk into the household apartment anytime they like.

 Apartments in San Myshuno also have pre-selected lot traits in them, that can be modified by the player.
 However, some apartments have special locked traits that can't be removed.
 This is because some shells have objects (or pests) in them that require these specific traits.

-A total three penthouses are available in San Myshuno.
+A total of three penthouses are available in San Myshuno.
 They are placed on top of decorative buildings that do not have any limitations beyond their lot size, so they can be demolished and rebuilt, much like other buildings on a normal lot.
 Sims in penthouses can't have neighbors as only one household can live in them, making penthouses very private.
 However, other Sims are able to visit penthouses by using the elevator.

 Living on a penthouse lot is not very different from living on a normal lot, but in order to make the penthouse work, the player needs to add an elevator, a recycle bin, and a mailbox.
 A community lot penthouse also needs an elevator so that Sims can travel up and down the building.
 Other Sims will visit these lots the same way as they visit normal community lots in other worlds.

 Festivals

 In City Living, Sims can now attend different festivals.
 There are five festivals: Geekcon, Humor and Hijinks Festival, Romance Festival, Spice Festival and Flea Market that take place around the different districts of San Myshuno over the course of a two-week cycle.

 In apartment buildings there is a bulletin board, where Sims can read about the festival to see when the next festival is going to take place and what activities, competitions, and schedules this festival has to offer.
 Festivals can also be read about on dynamic signs located in different parts of San Myshuno.

-When a festival is about to begin, an identifying jingle will play and a notification will appear letting to know that the festival is about to begin.
+When a festival is about to begin, an identifying jingle will play and a notification will appear letting players know that the festival is about to begin.
 This notification also can be used to teleport Sims to these festivals, if they are located in another neighborhood.
 Festival objects and activities will appear in the neighborhood where the festival is located in, and disappear when the festival has ended.